freerange/site/soups/weeknotes/week-342.snip.markdown

 Week 342
 ========

-We did the usual 4:1 split of days between Smart Answers and GFR, although Chris was still away at Jase' wedding on Monday.
+We did the usual 4:1 split of days between Smart Answers and GFR, although Chris was still away at Jase's wedding on Monday.

 ## Smart Answers